rafd/terminal-todo/README.md

 This repo is currently home to two related projects:

  - *reterm* - a reagent / react-like way of creating terminal interfaces
- - *terminal-todo* - a todo list app that runs in your termin (built with reterm)
+ - *terminal-todo* - a todo list app that runs in your terminal (built with reterm)

 # reterm